30 Ways to Protect Yourself From an Angry Drunk

 8. Have a Safe Space:

-Impact: If you are at home, go to a room with a lock where you can wait until the angry drunk calms down or help arrives.
+Impact: When dealing with a drunk partner, if you’re at home, go to a room with a lock where you can wait until the angry drunk calms down or help arrives.
 Ensure you have access to a phone.

 9. Avoid Alcohol-Fueled Environments: